Find out if you’re eligible and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19).

 Employers should discuss with their staff and make any changes to the employment contract by agreement.
 When employers are making decisions in relation to the process, including deciding who to offer furlough to, equality and discrimination laws will apply in the usual way.

-You do not need to place all your employees on furlough.
-However, those employees who you do place on furlough cannot undertake work for you.
+You do not need to place all your employees on furlough and you can continue to fully furlough employees if you wish.
+Employees cannot undertake any work for you during time that you record them as being on furlough.

 When your employees are on furlough